Safe Investment Portfolios like Govt Bonds and Money Market

 Should I Invest in Income Funds?

 As mentioned before, income funds invest in debt-related securities such as corporate bonds, government bonds, as well as, money market instruments.
 The change in interest rates in the market impact these funds heavily.
-This indicates that the income funds are mutual funds schemes which are geared towards investors who are aggressive risk-seekers, in addition to being invested for longer investment horizons.
+This indicates that the income funds are mutual funds schemes that are geared towards investors who are aggressive risk-seekers, in addition to being invested for longer investment horizons.
 For these reasons, you need to be judicious in the choice of your entry and exit from these funds.
 The motive of the income funds as the name suggests is to generate income for the investors instead of wealth creation.
 Therefore, these funds are for those investors looking for a regular and reliable source of income.

 Things to look out for while Investing

-Before investing in income funds, there are a few factors which should influence your decision of whether or not these funds are suited to your profile or not.
+Before investing in income funds, there are a few factors that should influence your decision of whether or not these funds are suited to your profile or not.
 Below are some of the factors you should consider.

 Income funds can act as a great source to muster up high returns in lieu of interest rate volatility.
-These returns can especially be highly beneficial in the times of falling interest rates.
+These returns can especially be highly beneficial in times of falling interest rates.
 Income funds can and have delivered high returns in the range of 7-9 %.
 Income funds can serve as a great alternative to a bank’s fixed deposits.

 In order to efficiently manage your monetary resources, the fund charges you a nominal fee also known as the expense ratio.
 The Securities Exchange Board of India (SEBI) has mandated the upper limit of the expense ratio to be 2.25 %.
 Long term holding periods could help out in recovering the monetary resources gone out by the means of an expense ratio.

-Investment horizons (time period of investment) ranging up to 1-3 years could be a factor for investments of the short-term surplus funds into the income funds.
+Investment horizons (the time period of investment) ranging up to 1-3 years could be a factor for investments of the short-term surplus funds into the income funds.
 The entry and exit from these kinds of funds should be timed appropriately in order to extract the most returns from these funds.
 The ideal time to enter the funds would be at low-interest rates and an exit should be made as soon as the rate of interest starts to rise.
 If there are some funds you have lying around instead of contributing them towards a Fixed Deposit (FD) you should consider investing in the income funds.

-The high-income securities which form the portfolio of the income funds have been touted to be ideal to supplementing the current income with a stable and frequent returns policy.
+The high-income securities which form the portfolio of the income funds have been touted to be ideal for supplementing the current income with a stable and frequent returns policy.
 Retired personnel might invest in this mutual fund scheme in order to generate some extra income from their pension.
 Short-term goals for higher education can be achieved by these funds as these funds are very flexible.

 When you make an investment in income funds, the returns/gains are taxable.
 The rate of taxation depends upon the time you are invested in the schemes also known as the holding period.
 Capital Gain within a period of up to 3-years is termed as a Short Term Capital Gain (STCG) and are taxed under the regulations of the STCG tax.
 Capital Gains of more than 3 years are termed as Long Term Capital Gain (LTCG) and have a corresponding LTCG tax.